Glutexo/onigumo/README.md

 The Operator’s job is to:

 1. initialize a Spider,
-2. check for the existence of a new URL list,
-3. extract new URLs from structured data,
+2. extract new URLs from structured data,
-4. insert those URLs onto the Downloader queue.
+3. insert those URLs onto the Downloader queue.

 ### Downloader ###